17 Components of a Successful SaaS Product Launch

 Beta testers should be given clear instructions on how to provide feedback, and they should be encouraged to be as candid as possible.
 Once the beta period is over, the product should be further refined based on the feedback received.
 Only then should it be made available to the general public.

 Measuring success is crucial for any SaaS startup along with strategizing what they can do to stay afloat.
 Various indicators can help in this regard and increase a startup’s revenue.
 Usually, up to 10 metrics are enough to assess and improve business performance.
 But they must be chosen and combined wisely.

 Indicators that are irrelevant to your business’ performance may lead you astray.

 Here’s how to set up KPIs quickly.

-- Explain what purpose your product serves.
-If your product directly creates revenue, then revenue is your main indicator.
+- Explain what purpose your new product serves.
+If your new product directly creates revenue, then revenue is your main indicator.
 Analyze your product before focusing on KPIs.

 - Incorporate leading and lagging indicators.
 Leading indicators tell you how probable your product is to achieve its aim, whereas lagging indicators tell you what happened thereafter.